Vietnam.vn - Nền tảng quảng bá Việt Nam

 At a press conference on June 13, Mr. Kishida did not answer questions about plans to hold early elections, saying that many factors would influence this.

-Under Mr Kishida’s plan, the government will spend about 3.5 trillion yen a year over the next three years on child-rearing subsidies and support for those who take temporary leave to raise children.
+Under Mr Kishida’s plan, the government will spend about 3.5 trillion yen a year for the next three years on child-rearing subsidies and support for those who take temporary leave to raise children.
 However, the government has yet to outline exactly how it will finance the measures, raising concerns about rising public debt.

 "Gen Z" is tired of drinking, Japanese alcohol companies switch to promoting non-alcoholic drinks

-Mr Kishida again ruled out a short-term tax hike, saying the funding gap would be filled by issuing special child care bonds.
+Mr Kishida again ruled out a short-term tax hike, saying the funding gap would be filled by issuing special childcare bonds.

 Source link